Netcracker/KubeMarine/documentation/Troubleshooting.md

 	KME0003: Action took too long to complete and timed out
 ```

-An error that occurs when some command did not have time to execute at the specified time.
+An error that occurs when a command did not have time to execute at the specified time.

 The error can occur if there is a problem with the remote hypervisor or host hanging, if the
 command executable hangs, or if the SSH-connection is unexpectedly disconnected or other network
 problems between the deployer node and the cluster.

-The longest possible timeout for command is 2700 seconds (45 minutes).
+The longest possible timeout for the command is 2700 seconds (45 minutes).

 To resolve this error, check all of the listed items that may hang and manually fix the hang by
 rebooting the hypervisor or node, fixing the environment or settings of the executable, updating it,
 fixing the network channel, as well as any other actions that, in your opinion, should fix the
 frozen stage of the procedure.
 It will be useful to check the cluster with
-[IAAS checker](Kubecheck.md#iaas-procedure) to detect problems with network connectivity
+[IAAS checker](Kubecheck.md#iaas-procedure) to detect problems with network connectivity.

 ## KME0004: There are no workers defined in the cluster scheme